 South Staffordshire

 § This page gives an overview of the South Staffordshire local authority district, bringing together key facts, maps, and data to help you quickly understand the area.
-One of 361 district profiles on Baseview.
+This is one of 361 LAD profiles on Baseview.

 Overview ⁞ South Staffordshire combines suburban towns, rural villages, and rolling countryside.
 Codsall, Wombourne, and Penkridge are key centres, while numerous villages preserve historic churches, cottages, and green spaces.
 The landscape features farmland, gentle hills, and wooded areas, with the Staffordshire and Worcestershire Canal adding scenic waterways.
 Its location between the urban West Midlands and Shropshire countryside gives it a balance of rural charm and commuter links.

-The administrative boundary of South Staffordshire can be viewed on OpenStreetMap: District Boundary of South Staffordshire.
+The administrative boundary of South Staffordshire can also be viewed on OpenStreetMap: District Boundary of South Staffordshire.

 Key Facts about South Staffordshire